 This astonishing 6th Century church dedicated to Divine Wisdom was built in just five years.
 Its design was revolutionary - a vast central space under a dome that appeared to be supported by faith alone - and its client, the Emperor Justinian, suitably impressed.
 When Isidorus and Anthemius led him inside, Justinian is said to have fallen on his knees declaring, "Solomon, I have outdone thee".
 Here was a church greater than Jerusalem's fabled Temple of Solomon.
 A mosque from the Muslim conquest of Constantinople in 1453 and a museum since 1935, Hagia Sophia remains the architectural anchor of Istanbul.

-How to visit: Open daily 9am to 7pm (9am to 5pm winter), entry 40 Turkish lire.
+: Open daily 9am to 7pm (9am to 5pm winter), entry 40 Turkish lire.
 This is Turkey's most popular tourist attraction, yet the Church-Mosque-Museum is so vast that even when queues for tickets are long, it rarely feels crowded.

 5. Salisbury Cathedral